HomeTravel GuideUzbekistan SightsKhiva SightsAllakuli Khan Madrasah

 Allakuli Khan Madrasah

-The Allakuli Khan Madrasah, constructed between 1834 and 1835, stands as a significant architectural and educational landmark in Khiva, Uzbekistan.
-Commissioned by Allakuli Khan, a prominent ruler of the Khiva Khanate, this madrasah exemplifies the city's rich cultural and scholarly heritage.
+The Allakuli Khan Madrasah, constructed between 1834 and 1835, is one of Khiva’s most significant architectural and educational landmarks.
+Commissioned by Allakuli Khan, a prominent ruler of the Khiva Khanate, this impressive madrasah stands as a symbol of the city’s rich cultural heritage, reflecting Khiva’s importance as a center of Islamic learning and architectural excellence along the Silk Road.

 Location and Historical Context